ProjectSegfault/transparency/finance/2024/5 - May.md

-# Finances for April 2024:
+# Finances for May 2024:

 ## One time donations: